Stuart Davies (engineer): Early life

 He was the son of William Davies and Alice Duncan.
 He attended Westminster City grammar school in central London from 1918 to 1923.

 Career

 Vauxhall

 His career began at Vauxhall Motors where he worked for two years from the age of 16.

 Vickers

 He worked at Vickers as a junior technical assistant from 1925 and gained an external BSc degree in Engineering at Northampton Polytechnic (now City University London) awarded by the University of London.
 At Vickers he worked in the wind tunnel at Brooklands, and on the Virginia biplane bomber, converting it from a wooden to metal structure.

 Hawker

 In 1931 he moved to Hawker Aircraft at Kingston upon Thames.
 He worked in the stress office, in a team of seven.
 There he worked on the Hart and Fury biplanes; the RAF's main fighter planes in the 1930s.
 In 1933 he began work on what would become the Hawker Hurricane, then known as the Fury Monoplane.

+In April 1936 he was named as chief designer of a spin-off company called Aeronautical Corporation of Great Britain Ltd, which was liquidated around October 1937.